 Top 6 Ways to Stay Fit During the Holidays

 During the holidays, your fitness routine is going to be tested.
 Your TV will be filled with images of roasts, ham, mashed potatoes and pies at every commercial break.
-At work, your colleagues will show up with platters of holiday pastries and homemade sweets they want you to try.
-And, of course, there will be holiday parties, sometimes more than one on the same evening, and it would be rude not go, right?
+At work, your colleagues may show up with platters of holiday pastries and homemade sweets they want you to try.

 That doesn’t mean you have to completely abandon your commitment to fitness, although you may have to make a few adjustments.
 Try these six tips to help stay fit during the holidays.